github/docs/content/README.md

   ghes: '*'
 ```

 You can also version a page for a range of releases.
-This would version the page for GitHub Enterprise Server 2.22 and 3.0 only:
+This would version the page for GitHub.com, and GitHub Enterprise Server versions 2.22 and 3.0 only:

 ```yaml
 versions: